nightmono/children-scrambler/README.md

 # Children Scrambler

-Script that recursively scrambles the name of every child within the working directory and directories below.
+Script that recursively scrambles the name of every child within the working directory and subdirectories.

-**Will mess up the working directory along with all children directories.**
+**Will mess up the working directory along with all subdirectories.**